iamknow0ne/IO5-6/README.md

-# I O 5-6
+# IO5-6

 ## Project Overview

-"I O 5-6" is a resource management and automation game inspired by Universal Paperclips, themed around the dark and duality-driven concepts from the album IO by the band ten56.
-The game revolves around numbing the population by distributing a product called "I O 5-6," which strips away emotions and intellect.
+"IO5-6" is a resource management and automation game inspired by Universal Paperclips, themed around the dark and duality-driven concepts from the album IO by the band ten56.
+The game revolves around numbing the population by distributing a product called "I O 5-6," which strips away emotions and intellect, reflecting the album's exploration of duality (on/off, life/death, feeling/numbness).

 ### Core Objective